 LIST OF FIGURES 3 LIST OF TABLES 4 ABBREVIATIONS 4 1 INTRODUCTION 5 2 POLICY FRAMEWORKS ON RETURN TO WORK IN SLOVAKIA 11 2.1.
-SICKNESS AND INVALIDITY BENEFIT SYSTEM IN SLOVAKIA 11 2.2 REHABILITATION SUPPORT AND RETURN TO WORK DURING OR AFTER SICKNESS ABSENCE 12 3 INVOLVEMENT OF SOCIAL PARTNERS IN SHAPING RETURN-TO-WORK POLICY AT THE NATIO NAL LEVEL 15 3.1 ACTORS AND STAKEHOLDERS IN RTW POLICY 15 3.2 VIEWS AND LEVEL OF INVOLVEMENT OF INDUSTRIAL RELATIONS ACTORS 16 3.3 THE NATURE OF INTERACTIONS BETWEEN INDUSTRIAL RELATIONS ACTORS AND OTHER STAKEHOLDERS IN R .TW POLICY 3.4 OUTCOMES OF SOCIAL DIALOGUE WITH REGARD TO RTW POLICY 3.5 VIEWS ON FUTURE POTENTIAL FOR ACTION ON RTW AND THE CONTRIBUTION OF INDUSTRIAL RELATIONS A ACTORS .
-19 4 THE RETURN-TO-WORK PROCESS AT THE COMPANY LEVEL AND INVOLVEMENT OF SOCIAL PARTNERS 4.1 WORKERS' EXPERIENCES WITH THE RETURN-TO-WORK PROCESS AT THE COMPANY LEVEL 21 4.2 Perspectives of managers and other relevant company actors on return to work at the con- LEVEL 4.3 Interactions between the employer and employee in facilitating return to work 4.4 EXPERIENCE WITH AND GOOD PRACTICES IN FACILITATING RETURN TO WORK AT THE COMPANY LEVEL 28 4.5 VIEWS ON THE FUTURE POTENTIAL FOR SOCIAL DIALOGUE TO SUPPORT THE DEVELOPMENT AND IMPLEMEN RETURN-TO-WORK POLICIES AT THE COMPANY LEVEL 29 5 CONCLUSIONS 33 REFERENCES 37 ADDENDLY 20
+SICKNESS AND INVALIDITY BENEFIT SYSTEM IN SLOVAKIA 11 2.2 REHABILITATION SUPPORT AND RETURN TO WORK DURING OR AFTER SICKNESS ABSENCE 12 3 INVOLVEMENT OF SOCIAL PARTNERS IN SHAPING RETURN-TO-WORK POLICY AT THE NATIO NAL LEVEL 15 3.1 ACTORS AND STAKEHOLDERS IN RTW POLICY 15 3.2 VIEWS AND LEVEL OF INVOLVEMENT OF INDUSTRIAL RELATIONS ACTORS 16 3.3 THE NATURE OF INTERACTIONS BETWEEN INDUSTRIAL RELATIONS ACTORS AND OTHER STAKEHOLDERS IN F RTW POLICY 3.4 OUTCOMES OF SOCIAL DIALOGUE WITH REGARD TO RTW POLICY 19 3.5 VIEWS ON FUTURE POTENTIAL FOR ACTION ON RTW AND THE CONTRIBUTION OF INDUSTRIAL RELATIONS ACTORS.19 4 THE RETURN-TO-WORK PROCESS AT THE COMPANY LEVEL AND INVOLVEMENT OF SOCIAL PARTNERS 4.1 WORKERS' EXPERIENCES WITH THE RETURN-TO-WORK PROCESS AT THE COMPANY LEVEL 4.2 Perspectives of managers and other relevant company actors on return to work at the company actors on return to work at the company actors.
+LEVEL 4.3 Interactions between the employer and employee in facilitating return to work 4.4 EXPERIENCE WITH AND GOOD PRACTICES IN FACILITATING RETURN TO WORK AT THE COMPANY LEVEL 4.5 VIEWS ON THE FUTURE POTENTIAL FOR SOCIAL DIALOGUE TO SUPPORT THE DEVELOPMENT AND IMPLEMENT RETURN-TO-WORK POLICIES AT THE COMPANY LEVEL 29 5 CONCLUSIONS 33 REFERENCES 37 ADDENDLY 20